digitalyoshixi/zettelkasten/content/Philosophy/Phenomenal Consciousness.md

 # Subjectivity
 Phenomenal facts are always subjective.
-The facts about what it is like to undergo experiences are understa
+- The facts about experiences are only understandable only by those with the relevant capabilities